dappsnation/akita-ng-fire/doc/collection/guard/api.md

 ### Example: Sync and Redirect if Empty

-As very common feature is to redirect to a specific page if there is no document in the collection.
-You can do that very easily with `CollectionGuard` :
+It's very common to redirect to a specific page if there is no document in the collection.
+You can do that easily with `CollectionGuard`:

 ```typescript
 @Injectable({ providedIn: 'root' })